ttafsir/netnginir-challenge-labs/challenge_labs/2_Exploring_The_Inventory.md

 The Ansible inventory may be specified in either the INI or YAML formats.

 ## Static vs Dynamic Inventories
 Static inventories are static files with a list of hosts.
 Dynamic inventories are generated through scripts.
-Ansible can the scripts that return a list of hosts.
+Ansible will, essentially, run an executable scripts that return a list of hosts in a JSON format.

 ## Documentation
 For more documentation about Ansible inventories, visit the [Working with Inventory](https://docs.ansible.com/ansible/latest/user_guide/intro_inventory.html) page on the [Ansible Documentation](https://docs.ansible.com/) site.

 # Labs
 ## Lab 2.1: Add a host to the default inventory
-login to the control node of your [Vagrant Lab](https://github.com/ttafsir/netnginir-ansible-lab) and add **switch2** to the **eos** group in the default inventory
+Login to the control node of your [Vagrant Lab](https://github.com/ttafsir/netnginir-ansible-lab) and add **switch2** to the **eos** group in the default inventory

 ### Task List
 - Vagrant ssh to ctrlnode1